2025 Conference

 Confirmation of involvement in the conference and other documentation

-To ensure that you get the document(s) you need as quickly as possible, please make sure that you state the following:
+When applying for your visa from the correct authority, and to ensure that you get the document(s) you need as quickly as possible, please make sure that you state the following:

 1. The reason(s) why you need the documentation (immigration visa, bid for travel funds from your institution, etc)